Use Azure Data Factory to migrate data from Amazon S3 to Azure Storage

 - To authenticate to Amazon S3 account, you must use access key for IAM account.

 - Multiple authentication types are supported to connect to Azure Blob Storage.
-Use of managed identities for Azure resources is highly recommended: built on top of an automatically managed ADF identify in Azure AD, it allows you to configure pipelines without supplying credentials in Linked Service definition.
+Use of managed identities for Azure resources is highly recommended: built on top of an automatically managed ADF identify in Microsoft Entra ID, it allows you to configure pipelines without supplying credentials in Linked Service definition.
 Alternatively, you can authenticate to Azure Blob Storage using Service Principal, shared access signature, or storage account key.

 - Multiple authentication types are also supported to connect to Azure Data Lake Storage Gen2.
 Use of managed identities for Azure resources is highly recommended, although service principal or storage account key can also be used.

-- When you are not using managed identities for Azure resources, storing the credentials in Azure Key Vault is highly recommended to make it easier to centrally manage and rotate keys without modifying ADF linked services.
+- When you aren't using managed identities for Azure resources, storing the credentials in Azure Key Vault is highly recommended to make it easier to centrally manage and rotate keys without modifying ADF linked services.
 This is also one of the best practices for CI/CD.

 Initial snapshot data migration

 If any of the copy jobs fail due to network or data store transient issue, you can rerun the failed copy job to reload that specific partition again from AWS S3.
-All other copy jobs loading other partitions will not be impacted.
+All other copy jobs loading other partitions won't be impacted.

 Delta data migration